ddc-java-10/permissions-demo/README.md

 `PermissionsService` includes a `getPermissions()` method that returns `LiveData<Set<String>>`.
 The `LiveData.observe` method can be invoked on this return value, to specify an `Observer` of these permissions.
 Such an observer could hide or display controls in the UI, display additional messages (as `Toast`, `Snackbar`, or `AlertDialog` instances), or even stop the app completely (e.g. using `finishAndRemoveTask()`) if the granted permissions are insufficient for normal operation of the app.

 An example of such an `Observer` (written as a lambda) can be seen in `MainActivity.observePermissions`, invoked from `MainActivity.onCreate`.
 In this example, the set of granted permissions are used to populate an `ArrayAdapter<String>`, which in turn supplies the contents of a `ListView`.
+(The `ListView` displays a subset of the permissions specified in `<uses-permission>` elements of `AndroidManifest.xml`.
+In this project, that file includes 4 such elements&mdash;3 of which are considered dangerous, requiring explicit granting of permission by the user.)

 ### Avoiding repeated permission requests on configuration changes